 Courses in physical rehabilitation, assistive technology, and occupational science prepare students for career advancement in healthcare, patient advocacy, or graduate studies in occupational therapy, engineering-related fields, physical therapy, sports medicine or architectural design (specific science general education coursework is required for application to physical therapy graduate programs).
 Individuals who have obtained certification as an Occupational Therapy Assistant may be eligible, upon partial completion of the BS in RS program, for advanced standing in the MSOT program offered at NEIT.

 Students will enjoy the advantage of working with inter-professional team members as they advance their knowledge in disability rights, services, and advocacy.
-The program will be delivered as a hybrid program meeting on campus approximately 5 times per quarter, every other week.
+The program will be delivered as a hybrid program meeting on campus approximately 5 times per term, every other week.
 The hybrid format allows students to engage in their education with a schedule that meets their needs.

 Program Mission, Goals and Outcomes